LightSys/midwife-EMR/README.md

   - Permissions and ACL based upon roles
   - Any number of users/staff allowed.
 - Web browser and mobile browser compatible
-  - Native Android client in early stages of development (separate)
+  - Android client in early stages of development (separate)
 - Full logging of all changes to the database
   - All historical changes reviewable by supervisor role or admin role as appropriate